NanLi-xjtu/ScaleLat/README.md

 rdf.dat: RDF data.
 precipitates_*.dat: the average size, density and volume of precipitates. precipitates_*.movie: the atom structure of precipitates.
-CE: this folder includes cluster extraction and structure matching files.
+CE_benchmark: this folder includes extracted clusters of the benchmark supercell.
+CE_trial: this folder includes extracted clusters of the small trial structure.
-CE/*.dat: the number of characteristic chemical clusters.
+CE/CE.dat: the number of characteristic chemical clusters.
-CE/*.movie: characteristic chemical clusters.
-CE/ce.dat: characteristic chemical clusters of the benchmark large supercell.
-CE/mapping.dat: characteristic chemical clusters of the matching structure.
+CE/CE*.xyz: characteristic chemical clusters structure.
-CE/mapping.movie: atomic structure file of the matching structure.
+CE/concentration.dat: the atomic concentration of characteristic chemical clusters. diff.dat: STD (or MAE) of atomic concentration and clusters proportion pi. mapping.dat: characteristic chemical clusters proportion pi of the benchmark supercell and the small trial supercell. mapping.xyz: atomic structure file of the matching structure.